STGBD-Net: Spatio-temporal Gradient Basis Decomposition Network for Infrared Small Target Detection: Methodology

-As illustrated in Figure \ref{fig:3UNet}, we design an architecture composed of three U-Modules.
-Given an input $I$, the first U-Module produces a coarse representation $f_1 = \mathcal{U}_1(I)$.
-The second U-Module extract features further and works as the main feature extraction layer: $f_2 = \mathcal{U}_2(f_1)$.
+As illustrated in Fig. \ref{fig:3UNet}, we design an architecture composed of three U-Modules.
+Given an input $I$, the first U-Net produces a coarse representation $f_1 = \mathcal{U}_1(I)$.
+The second U-Net extracts features further and works as the main feature extraction layer: $f_2 = \mathcal{U}_2(f_1)$.
 The third U-Module works for final result enhancement: $O = \mathcal{U}_3(f_2)$.
 The overall mapping is